-So far I’ve been looked at gormlously by tenants each time I’ve handed over an EPC during a viewing.
-I almost feel embarrassed doing it because I can always anticipate the tenant’s response (it’s the same one I’m always given):
+So far I’ve been looked at gormlessly by tenants each time I’ve handed over an EPC during a viewing.
+I almost feel embarrassed doing it because I can always anticipate the tenant’s response (it’s always the same, so far).

 My problem is that the Government introduced a law which the main beneficiaries are, in general, completely oblivious to.
-What’s the bloody point?
+So what’s the bloody point?
 Riddle me that, Batman.

-The way I see it is, EPCs are a good idea in principle, but a good idea without understanding or acknowledgement is a terrible idea.
+The way I see it is, EPCs are a good idea in principle, but a good idea without understanding or acknowledgement is pointless.

 What’s the solution?
 No idea, because I don’t know what the actual problem is.
-I’m not sure if tenants are generally unaware of the programme and consequently require educating, or whether tenants generally don’t give a shit about the energy efficiency of a property they’re temporarily renting.
+I’m not sure if tenants are generally unaware of the EPCs and consequently require educating, or because tenants, by and large, don’t consider energy efficiency at the top of the priority list when looking for rental accommodation.
 Either way, tenants don’t seem to be paying much attention, yet we’re still paying for the bloody things.
-Granted, EPC’s cost about £55 and they last for 10 years, but it’s the principle, innit.
+Granted, EPC’s cost about £55 and they last for 10 years so they’re hardly going to break the bank, but it’s the principle, innit?

-Just to reiterate, landlords are required to have an Energy Performance Certificate (EPC) per property.
+Just to reiterate, landlords are required to obtain an Energy Performance Certificate (EPC) per property.
 Follow the link for more details on when, why, how and where you can purchase them from.

 I’m also curious about this situation from the tenants perspective.
 Do you ask to see them?
 Have landlords/agents shown you them in the past?
 Do you even care about them?